 It is surprising to me how many times I have seen this done incorrectly in the field.
 Summing a stereo source, whether it is balanced or unbalanced is not simply twisting a couple of wires together.
 This will effectively reduce the impedance of the outputs by one-half.
 With newer, active balanced outputs, this may cause damage to the output amplifiers.

 The parallel resistance formula is thus:

-Therefore a 600 ohm stereo output tied together would look like:
+Therefore a 600-ohm stereo output tied together would look like this:

 Rt = 1/(1/600+1/600) or 300 ohms.

-It also creates an impedance mismatch with the next piece of gear, which will effect the common mode noise rejection of the circuit.
+It also creates an impedance mismatch with the next piece of gear, which will affect the common mode noise rejection of the circuit.

 The best way to sum is through a resistive network.
 That way stereo separation is maintained, the impedance of the output circuits is maintained and the output amplifier will not current cycle.
 That looks like this:

 Pretty easy to fabricate in the field.
 It is good to do things the right way, it sounds better on the air too.